nomed/gitlab-ce/doc/user/project/operations/feature_flags.md

 1. Navigate to your project's **Operations > Feature Flags**.
 1. Click on the **New Feature Flag** button or edit an existing flag.
 1. Set the status of the default [spec](../../../ci/environments.md#scoping-environments-with-specs-premium) (`*`).
-This status will be used for _all_ environments.
+Optionally set a rollout percentage.
+This status and rollout combination will be used for _all_ environments.
 1. If you want to enable/disable the feature on a specific environment, create a new [spec](../../../ci/environments.md#scoping-environments-with-specs-premium) and type the environment name.
 1. Set the status of the additional spec.
-This status takes precedence over the default spec's status since we always use the most specific match available.
+Optionally set a rollout percentage.
+This status and rollout combination takes precedence over the default spec's status and rollout since we always use the most specific match available.
 1. Click **Create feature flag** or **Update feature flag**.

 ![Feature flag specs list](img/specs_list.png)